 Travel has become about so much more than just arriving at a destination and checking into a hotel.
 Increasingly, more people want to truly experience the location they’re in and immerse themselves in the local culture.
 American Express Travel Insiders predict that the busier people’s lives become, the more they will long to slow down, look around, and enjoy the journey.
 “From tours of British architecture and countryside with the 200th anniversary of Pride & Prejudice, to tours through American history with the 150th anniversary of The Emancipation Proclamation, historical experiences around the world are increasingly contributing to the travel landscape in 2013.”
 (Photo courtesy of ThinkStock)

 The Family That Travels Together Stays Together

 In the coming year, travel will be a family affair.
-Lindsey Ueberroth of Preferred Hotel Group sees multi-generational travel growing in popularity, as parents and grandparents want to educate their children with authentic, interactive experiences over merely just reading a book on the subject.
+Lindsey Ueberroth of Preferred Hotel Group sees multi-generational travel growing in popularity, as parents and grandparents want to educate their children with authentic, interactive experiences over merely just reading a book on the subject; although, reading a kids story can be a great educational tool, as can kids learning videos on YouTube.
 Hotels will be supporting the cause with vamped up events and programs for youngsters to get them involved in local culture, art, food and more.
 “There will be an increase in requests for far-flung destinations,” says Ueberroth, “so we will see more hotels offering experiences that go beyond the typical kids program to help kids ‘experience’ travel versus just ‘see’ things.
 (Photo courtesy of ThinkStock)

 Content: Tara Imperatore with justluxe.com